xoxor4d/iw3xo-dev/README.md

 - Swift changes in geometry (eg. teleporting) can crash the game.
   - Set dvar `rtx_disable_world_culling` to `less (1)` and increase dvar `r_lodScaleRigid` to make it more stable.

 - Effects will slow down the game (really depends on the effect and the amount - use `fx_enable 0` to disable effects completely)

+- Remix might try to use your onboard gpu (that is a general CoD issue), so its best to disable it in the bios or within the device manager

 <br>